The Loneliness of Carrying What Few Can Imagine

 They simply exist.

-And in their existence, I find a kind of companionship deeper than words.
+And in their existence, I find a kind of companionship deeper than the word I hold so dearly.

 The Dream of Quiet

-A quiet life, carved not from absence but from fullness.
+A quiet life, created not from absence but from fullness.

-Evenings where the stars return to me…unclouded, unchallenged by artificial light…and blink back like patient friends who have been waiting all along.
+Evenings where the stars return to me…unclouded, not hidden by artificial lights…and blink back like patient friends who have been waiting all along.

-It is not a grand dream full of designer clothes and fast cars.
+This is not a crazy dream full of designer clothes and fast cars, but it is genuinely the one I carry around close to my heart.

 Survival as Creation

-Perhaps the transformation of agony into beauty is the most extraordinary act of creation there is.
+I believe the transformation of agony into beauty is one of the most extraordinary acts of creation there is.

-To take what was meant to destroy and instead build galaxies from it…that is survival at its highest form.
+To take what was meant to destroy and instead build galaxies from it…that is survival at its highest form, and something we tend to do beautifully as humans.

 The Beacon

-I will keep planting words like seeds, sending them into the world whether they bloom in another’s hands or not.
+I will keep planting words like seeds and sending them out into the world whether they bloom in another’s hands or wither away in the vastness of the internet.

-I have taken what was meant to end me and turned it into creation.
+I have taken what was meant to end me and turned it into something beautiful.

 And in that act, I am never entirely alone.